 Our goal is to create a universal cell capable of evading immune detection, regardless of cell type or transplant location.
-Our current clinical hypoimmune technology, which is being used in our SC291 product candidate, combines three genome modifications to "hide" these cells from the host immune system:
+Our current clinical hypoimmune technology, which is being used in our SC291, SC262, and SC255 product candidates, combines three genome modifications to "hide" these cells from the host immune system:

-- disruption of MHC class I expression; - · disruption of MHC class II expression; and - overexpression of CD47, a protein that enables cells to evade the innate immune system, including macrophages and NK cells.
+- disruption of MHC class I expression;

+- disruption of MHC class II expression; and

+- overexpression of CD47, a protein that enables cells to evade the innate immune system, including macrophages and NK cells.